Anthony-s-Personal-Projects/orange-pi-zero-auto-temp-ctrl/README.md

 ---

-## 🔥 Uninstallation (if you ever want to remove it)
+## 🔥 Uninstallation

 ```bash
 auto-temp-ctrl uninstall
 ```

-This will clean up everything nice and tidy.
+This will clean up everything nicely.

 ---